elmtree-askmo/cloudcannon-app/content/learn/nursing/what-strategies-can-be-employed-to-overcome-biases-in-nursing.md

 url: /learn/nursing/questions/what-strategies-can-be-employed-to-overcome-biases-in-nursing
 score: -1.0
 related_article1:
+    id: 169590
+    title: >-
+        How did Mary Seacole's contributions to nursing become recognized despite being initially overlooked?
+    subject: Nursing
+    url: /learn/nursing/questions/how-did-mary-seacoles-contributions-to-nursing-become-recognized-despite-being-initially-overlooked
+related_article2:
     id: 169600
+    title: >-
-    title: How have societal norms historically influenced healthcare practices, and what is their impact today?
+        How have societal norms historically influenced healthcare practices, and what is their impact today?
     subject: Nursing
     url: /learn/nursing/questions/how-have-societal-norms-historically-influenced-healthcare-practices-and-what-is-their-impact-today
-related_article2:
-    id: 169592
-    title: How does institutional racism affect healthcare access for ethnic minorities?
-    subject: Nursing
-    url: /learn/nursing/questions/how-does-institutional-racism-affect-healthcare-access-for-ethnic-minorities
 related_article3:
-    id: 169592
+    id: 169596
-    title: How does institutional racism affect healthcare access for ethnic minorities?
+    title: >-
+        What role does education and health literacy play in managing health, and what barriers exist to accessing education?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-institutional-racism-affect-healthcare-access-for-ethnic-minorities
+    url: /learn/nursing/questions/what-role-does-education-and-health-literacy-play-in-managing-health-and-what-barriers-exist-to-accessing-education
 related_article4:
-    id: 169591
+    id: 169586
-    title: What are the barriers faced by ethnic minorities in accessing healthcare, particularly related to language and communication?
+    title: >-
+        How does the social model of disability promote patient-centered care?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-barriers-faced-by-ethnic-minorities-in-accessing-healthcare-particularly-related-to-language-and-communication
+    url: /learn/nursing/questions/how-does-the-social-model-of-disability-promote-patientcentered-care
 related_article5:
-    id: 169598
+    id: 169585
-    title: How can language barriers affect patient care, and what strategies can be implemented to overcome them?
+    title: >-
+        What are the limitations and criticisms of the medical model of disability?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-language-barriers-affect-patient-care-and-what-strategies-can-be-implemented-to-overcome-them
+    url: /learn/nursing/questions/what-are-the-limitations-and-criticisms-of-the-medical-model-of-disability
 ---

 &nbsp;